 again, and you better be read to feed it all over again.

-O'Reilly called the newspaper ``a biography of something greater than a
+named O'Reilly called the newspaper ``a biography of something greater

-man.
+than a man.
 It is the biography of a DAY.
-It is a photograph, of twenty four
+It is a photograph, of twenty

-hours' length, of the mysterious river of time that is sweeping past us
+four hours' length, of the mysterious river of time that is sweeping

-forever.
-And yet we take our year's newspapers -- which contain more
+past us forever.
+And yet we take our year's newspapers -- which contain

-tales of sorrow and suffering, and joy and success, and ambition and
+more tales of sorrow and suffering, and joy and success, and ambition

-defeat, and villainy and virtue, than the greatest book ever written --
+and defeat, and villainy and virtue, than the greatest book ever

-a memory surrounded by a bodyguard of ironies.
-The reporter is always
+with a memory surrounded by a bodyguard of ironies.
+The reporter is

-on the borders of someone else's country, his papers never quite in
+always on the borders of someone else's country, his papers never quite

 written with utter confidence turns out to be incomplete or